-In that case cybercriminals login with the user’s login details and selling it to other hackers.
+In that case, cybercriminals log in with the user’s login details and selling them to other hackers.

-The cyberattack generates a list of login user name and password that is not unique to zoom website.
-Lawrence abrams the owner of bleeping computer told, fox news.
+The cyberattack generates a list of login user names and passwords that is not unique to the zoom website.
+Lawrence abrams the owner of the bleeping computer told, fox news.

-The best way to protect your password uses different password every time also use password managers like Robo forum, Norton password manager.
+The best way to protect your password uses different passwords every time also use password managers like Robo forum, Norton password manager.

-Zoom has hired intelligence firms to fight the hacks, they keep investigating the hack and asking zoom users to change there password.
+Zoom has hired intelligence firms to fight the hacks, they keep investigating the hack and asking zoom users to change their passwords.

 Zoombombing has been bestes with publicity in the wake of the coronavirus crisis.
 The company also has seen pushback from the customer because some calls have been routed through mainland china.